ibrahim29asad/Agent/README.md

 Use CQL (Conservative Q-Learning) for Battle Mechanics

 Starting off with Pokemon Red/Blue - Test and Train with it as it is the smallest game of the bunch

 Possible Games:
 -> Pokemon Gold/Silver
 -> Pokemon LeafGreen/FireRed
 -> Pokemon Alpha/Sapphire

+Emulator Chosen: PyBoy by Baekalfen
+- Suprior Choice then using mGBA as mGBA is designed to play for humans
+- This Emulator allows and is designed for Python Agents